acce-cloud/hello-oodt/README.md

 ### Important directories

 The following directories contain the OODT configuration for this particular tutorial, and are cross-mounted from the local host into the Docker containers (WM or FM):
-* Workflow definition: ./wmgr_config/policy/:/usr/local/oodt/workflows/test-workflow/policy/
+* WM and FM configurations: ./config:/usr/local/oodt/workflows
 * PGEs (programs to be executed): ./pges:/usr/local/oodt/pges/
-* PGE configurations: ./wmgr_config/pge-configs/:/usr/local/oodt/workflows/test-workflow/pge-configs/
-* Product types: ./filemgr_config/policy/:/usr/local/oodt/workflows/test-workflow/policy/

 The following directories are managed by Docker but shared between the WM and FM containers:
 * jobs: /usr/local/oodt/jobs